Colonial America Unit Study American Girl Felicity Fields of Daisies

 *Colonial America (American Girl Felicity) Unit:

-*Basic Outline and Core Reading-
+*Basic Outline and Core Reading For Whole Unit-

 Colonial America History for Kids American Girl Felicity